-Parents can request that their child is admitted outside their normal age group.
-We ask parents to tell us in writing with as much supporting evidence as they wish why they are requesting admission outside the normal age group for a child.
-We will consider this and reach a decision in the child's best interests.
-We will take into account the parent's views;
+We will ask parents to say in writing with as much supporting evidence as they wish to provide why they are requesting admission outside the normal age group for a child.
+The admissions authority will consider this evidence and reach a decision in the child's best interests.
+It will take into account:

-- the views of the headteacher; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the parent's views; - · the views of the Headteacher of this school; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - quidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.

-We will advise parents who make a request that they should consider the implications of being taught out of the normal age group as any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.
+Parents who make a request should consider the implications of a child being taught out of the normal age group.
+Any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.